jp7io/react-native-spotify/README.md

 Spotify.connect()
 /*
  Connects to Spotify
- Returns: Promise that resolves once a connection is stablished or is rejected if there's an error */
+ Returns: Promise that resolves to accessToken once a connection is stablished or is rejected if there's an error */

 Spotify.disconnect()